Zumili/crack-hashes/README.md

 # crack-hashes
 A CPU-based tool to crack salted and unsalted hashes like MD5, SHA1, SHA256 and more in python > 3.6.
+It is quite fast for unsalted hash-lists!
+For salted hash-lists not very much...
+If there is just one salted hash in an unsalted hash-list, it uses a much slower cracking methode!!

 This tool is for legal use only! (◔/‿\◔)
 Don't use this tool for illegal activities!  (⋗_⋖)